SpringyLogicrest/ReZerodle_2.0/readme.md

 # ReZero.dle App

-This is a website me and my friend Ethan worked on inspired by the loldle website you can find [here](https://loldle.net/classic).<br>
+This is a website ryanbrosius and his friend Ethan worked on inspired by the loldle website you can find [here](https://loldle.net/classic).<br>
-It javascript to parse character information and make requests.
-I had a lot of fun trying to figure out how the loldle website works, and making this website fun and unique it its own way.
-I hope you enjoy playing the game as much as I did creating it!<br>
+It javascript to parse character information and make requests. ryanbrosius had a lot of fun trying to figure out how the loldle website works, and making this website fun and unique it its own way.
+He hope you enjoy playing the game as much as he did creating it!<br>

 ## Prerequisites